ABOUT

 My Story

 With a deep-rooted commitment to social impact, I bring a unique ability to blend insights around human and planetary health to create narratives that drive change.
-Building on my background in Environmental Health and Climate Communications from the Yale School of Public Health, alongside my creative expertise refined through my education in Digital Media, I excel at crafting strategies that elevate brands and platforms.
+Building on my background in Environmental Health and Climate Communications from the Yale School of Public Health, alongside my creative expertise in Digital Media, I excel at crafting strategies that elevate brands and platforms.
 My professional work has often focused on the emotional and mental dimensions of health, most recently helping to launch Unthinkable, a nonprofit I co-created with Stanford’s Dr. Britt Wray.

 I've been featured in Outside Magazine, Forbes, B the Change Media, and I'm the co-founder of Wylder, the first female-founded benefit corporation in the state of Utah.
-I love working with artists and entrepreneurs, and I've often marveled at how any of us build resilient businesses, form effective movements, and endeavor to create a more just and sustainable world when failure seems so imminent.
+I love working with artists and entrepreneurs, and I've often marveled at how any of us build resilient businesses, form effective movements, and endeavor to create a more just and sustainable world when failure seems imminent.
 I think the real wonder that lies within all humans, found in our very DNA, is the propensity to mess up slightly.
 To blunder.
 To mutate.
 And then, to adapt.
 Without these attributes, our species would still be anaerobic bacteria, so it's imperative that we confront issues head-on with an adaptive approach in order to truly grow and learn.
 The most effective rebels and changemakers seem to be those dedicated to constant evolution and continued iteration.

 When not hustling on a project, you'll likely find me attempting to hold a two minute handstand, soaking at my family's hot spring property, or listening to science and philosophy podcasts as I make my way into the wilderness.